ddelong/ddelong.github.io/_posts/2005-01-16-go-patriots.md

 ---
 You can suck on that Vanderjagt!

-Who&#8217;s up for a road-trip to his house to rub it in?
+Who's up for a road-trip to his house to rub it in?